elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-05-08-Obesity Occurrence Analysis: the associations between various personal behavioral and socioeconomic factors.md

 <br>

 <div class="message">
-  This is the term project of SI618 Data Manipulation and Analysis at the University of Michigan.
+  This is the term project of **SI618: Data Manipulation and Analysis** at the University of Michigan.
 The project is co-authorized by Jessie Hu, Huanyu Ren and Elizabeth Wang, with equal work division. <br>
 </div>